Complaints about a messy closet/wardrobe and having insufficient space to fit in all your shopping buys, we have heard it all.

 Sorting your clothes properly will help you find your clothing pieces easily.
 Organize your clothes in a system that makes sense for you.
 If you aren’t sure how to start categorising your clothes, here are some ideas:

-- Category followed by colour: Group all your like clothes together (shirts, dresses, blouses) and arrange them according to colour.
+- Category followed by colour: Group all your similar clothes together (shirts, dresses, blouses) and arrange them according to colour.
 This method creates an organized wardrobe and saves you time when you’re getting dressed in the morning.

 - Length of clothing: Create a visually organized wardrobe by hanging your clothes from the longest to the shortest.
 Start with hanging your longer clothing pieces on the far left, working your way horizontally to the right with your shorter pieces.